My books, wherever they reach,

 Date Taken: August 19th 2022

-This painting reached Brazil in 1932 after being sold by the artist under the aforementioned name, initially in Rio de Janeiro.
-For almost 100 years, its existence was only known through an obscure black-and-white photograph.
-In 2019, it was acquired from the hands of the granddaughter of the first purchaser in São Paulo and is now privately owned in Germany.
-After a successful restoration, it now shows itself again in its full colorfulness.
+The painting was sold by the artist in 1932 under the aforementioned name and subsequently went to Brazil, initially to Rio de Janeiro.
+For almost 100 years, its existence was only known through an unclear black-and-white photograph.
+In 2019, it was acquired from the granddaughter of the original purchaser in São Paulo and is now in private ownership in Germany.
+After a successful restoration, it now reveals its full range of colors once again.

 Dimensions: 60 x 50